How to design a garden for outdoor entertaining

 Divide the garden into purposeful zones

-• Dining Area: Near the house or kitchen for easy access.
+• Dining area: Near the house or kitchen for easy access.

-• Lounge Area: Comfy seating with cushions, fire pits, or outdoor rugs.
+• Lounge area: Comfy seating with cushions, fire pits, or outdoor rugs.

-• Cooking Station: BBQ, outdoor kitchen, or pizza oven.
+• Cooking station: BBQ, outdoor kitchen, or pizza oven.

-• Play or Activity Area: Space for kids or lawn games.
+• Play or activity area: Space for kids or lawn games.

-• Garden/Nature Zone: Lush planting for ambiance and relaxation.
+• Garden/nature zone: Lush planting for ambiance and relaxation.

 Use contrasting textures (wood, stone, plants) and gravel pathways, stepping stones, or wood decking to connect areas.